greidinger-reis/craftingtableii-fabric/README.md

 - [x] The block's inventory render to screen
 - [ ] The block entity has the original model, animation and sound
-- [ ] The block's inventory has a dynamic size and grows as the recipe list grows
+- [x] The block's inventory has functional a scrollbar
-- [ ] The block's inventory has functional a scroll wheel
+- [ ] The scrollbar function moves the recipe list up and down
 - [x] Have access to the current client's recipe book craftable recipe list
 - [x] Send the recipe list to the ScreenHandler and display them in the inventory GUI
 - [x] Update the recipe list when the player's inventory change
-- [ ] Add the item's description and recipe overlay on hover
+- [ ] Recipe item name & description and ingredient list on hover
 - [x] Figure out how to handle items with multiple recipes (the craft is going to pick the first one)
 - [x] Craft the item and subtract the required items from the player's inventory on slot click